University Honors Courses

 Being invited to apply to the Honors program is no guarantee of admission to the Honors program.
 Students are evaluated on all measures before admission is granted.

-If you would like a campus tour hosted by a university Honors student, or an opportunity to attend a university Honors class with him or her, or a chance to meet the students in an Honors hall, please call us at 800-433-7747 or 231-591-2216.
+If you would like a campus tour hosted by a university Honors student, or an opportunity to attend a university Honors class with him or her, or a chance to meet the students in an Honors hall, please call us at 231-591-2216.

 As a member of the Honors community, you are required to maintain a university GPA of 3.30, commit to 15 hours of community service each semester, join a campus club and attend at least three cultural events per semester.
 Tickets to cultural events are provided to you free of charge.